semibreve/minim-demo/README.md

 Minim is designed for this purpose; to be a secure, single-user authentication system that doesn't do anything silly like leak the users password (or store it in plain text) or operate over insecure (non-HTTPS) connections unless you want it to.

+## Prerequisites
+You'll need to have a web server installed and configured with PHP for this to work.
+I really recommend [XAMPP](https://www.apachefriends.org/), especially for Windows users.
+Once you've done that you can proceed.

+You'll also need [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed and working.

 ## Building
 Clone the project down and open the folder in your favourite editor.
 It's a JetBrains PhpStorm project but you can use whichever paid/free software takes your fancy.